top of page

 • Pregnant or nursing mothers should not fast.

-• Children under 13 are exempt from fasting but can pray and participate in spiritual disciplines.
+• Children under 10 are exempt from fasting but can pray and participate in spiritual disciplines.

-3. Biblical Fasting vs. Other Sacrifices:
+4. Biblical Fasting vs. Other Sacrifices:

 • Fasting in the Bible refers specifically to abstaining from food, not electronics or other conveniences (Matthew 6:16-18).
+A new term social media fasting should be apart of our regular day to day life not specifically a biblical modeled fasting.

-4. Duration of the Fast:
+5. Duration of the Fast:

-5. Taking Supplements:
+6. Taking Supplements:

 • Certain vitamins should not be taken on an empty stomach; consult a healthcare provider if necessary.

-6. Encouraging Others to Fast:
+7. Encouraging Others to Fast:

 • Emphasize the spiritual rewards and breakthrough that fasting brings.

-What to Expect During the Fast
+What to Expect During Your Fast

 1. Physical Adjustments